 NEW HOME SUBDIVISION UPDATE as of June 10, 2019

 Availability of new homes built by the builder on speculation gives sellers, who have their home in escrow and need to purchase a home within 30 days or a new resident relocating into Phoenix, an opportunity to purchase a new home available for quick occupancy.
 Otherwise, expect a 7 - 9 month build cycle for the builder to build a new home from scratch, which is a long time to wait before you can move in!!!
 Anxious to move?
 Have me start checking out all the new home developments for available Spec homes that closely match your ideal home by location, size, features and price.

 Contact Sam today to have him find your ideal home in one of the many New Home Subdivisions - including those in the city of Chandler and Gilbert AZ.
-I will find the best homes in the best locations within your price range and the best value, comparing other new homes and resales.
+I will find the best homes in the best locations within your price range and the best value, by evaluating all new homes and resale homes for sale.